Intersex medical interventions: Purposes of genital reconstructive surgery

-Both sets of rationales may be the subject of debate, particularly as the consequences of surgical interventions are lifelong and irreversible.
+Rationales for intersex medical interventions are subject to scrutiny, particularly as the consequences of surgical interventions are lifelong and irreversible.
 Questions regarding physical health include accurately assessing risk levels, necessity and timing.
-Psychosocial rationales are particularly susceptible to questions of necessity as they reflect parental, social, and cultural concerns.
+Cancer risk as a surgical justification has declined.
+Most intersex variations pose a low cancer risk.
+Monitoring gonads for cancer instead of removing them has been recommended since the mid 2000s.
+Psychosocial rationales have been debated because they often involve concerns from parents, society, and culture.
 There remains no clinical consensus or clear evidence regarding surgical timing, necessity, type of surgical intervention, degree of difference warranting intervention and evaluation method.
-Such surgeries are the subject of significant contention, including community activism, and multiple reports by international human rights and health institutions and national ethics bodies.
+Such surgeries are still widely discussed, including community activism, and multiple reports by international human rights and health institutions and national ethics bodies.